Lorenz-127/15_puzzle/README.md

 ## How to Play

+- From the main menu, select "PLAY" to start a new game.
 - Click on tiles adjacent to the empty space to move them.
 - Rearrange the tiles to recreate the original image.
+- Use the in-game menu to pause, restart, or adjust settings.
-- The game will inform you when you've won and display the number of moves taken.
+- The game will inform you when you've won and display the number of moves and time taken.

 ## Development